Skip to content

 The Problem

 This is not novel.
-Sophisticated experiments are out there, like Anthropic's agent teams and proven workflow layers like Oh My codeX or GitHub Copilot CLI's /fleet that organize teams of agents to turn a vision into a product.
-I couldn't find an analog for VSCode, though, so I thought I might learn a thing or two by trying to build one.
+Sophisticated experiments exist, like Anthropic's agent teams and proven workflow layers like Oh My codeX or GitHub Copilot CLI's /fleet that organize teams of agents to turn a vision into a product.
+I couldn't find an analog for VS Code, though, so I built one.

 The issues show up fast when you try: